Mohak-Trivedi/mcat_CLIapp/README.md

-# wcat
+# mcat
-wcat is a CLI(Command Line Interface) application, coded in JavaScript.
+mcat is a CLI(Command Line Interface) application, coded in JavaScript.
 It allows it's users to perform certain file operations(read file, remove specific characters from mentioned files, add line numbers in file, etc.) which are similar to those availed by the `cat` command in Linux.

 ### Installation:
 (Make sure you have [Git](https://git-scm.com/downloads) and [Node JS](https://nodejs.org/en/download/) installed on your system)